Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     //['C', 'B', 'A']
     ```

 1. Declare a function name _capitalizeArray_.
-It takes array as a parameter and it returns the - capitalizedarray.
+It takes array as a parameter and it returns the capitalized array.
 1. Declare a function name _addItem_.
 It takes an item parameter and it returns an array after adding the item
 1. Declare a function name _removeItem_.
 It takes an index parameter and it returns an array after removing an item
 1. Declare a function name _sumOfNumbers_.
 It takes a number parameter and it adds all the numbers in that range.
 1. Declare a function name _sumOfOdds_.
 It takes a number parameter and it adds all the odd numbers in that - range.
 1. Declare a function name _sumOfEven_.
 It takes a number parameter and it adds all the even numbers in that - range.
 1. Declare a function name evensAndOdds .
-It takes a positive integer as parameter and it counts number of evens and odds in the number.
+It takes a positive integer as parameter and it counts number of evens and odds between zero and the number.

     ```sh
     evensAndOdds(100);